Yes or No Questions

 Look for permission, warning, and timing

-Conflict, Obstruction, Oppression, or Standstill can be difficult.
-They do not always mean the matter is impossible.
-They may show what must be faced before any action can become clean.
+Conflict, Obstruction, Oppression, Splitting Apart, or Standstill can be difficult, but they do not always mean nothing can be done.
+They may show the cost, the block, or the condition that must be faced before movement becomes clean.

 Example: should I sign?

-A bare "Should I sign?" may be too quick.
-Ask: "What should I understand before signing this agreement?"
-The answer might point to trust, unclear terms, premature timing, or a good opportunity that needs cleaner boundaries.
+A bare "Should I sign?" often moves too fast.
+Ask, "What should I understand before signing this agreement?"
+The answer may point to unclear terms, a trustworthy structure, a hidden conflict, premature timing, or the need to ask for authority in writing.

 Can the I Ching answer yes or no?